terror12/FLEX/README.md

 Mission Statement:
 ==================
-To openly share daily fantasy football generated lineups that lead to victory atleast 51% of the time.
+To openly share daily fantasy football generated lineups that result in victory atleast 51% of the time.

 Methodology:
 =====================